 The in-depth analysis

-At this point, the team used RNA sequencing to identify what type of bacteria were in the brains of mice and humans.
+The team then used RNA sequencing to identify what type of bacteria were present in the brains of mice and humans.
 Everyone is Firmicuti, proteobacteria e bacteroides commonly found in the intestine.
 How did they end up in the brain?

-These first, astonishing observations left many questions open: Are these bacteria of the "cooperative" or pathological type?
-Does the amount and composition of the brain microbiome change over time?
-Where did these bacteria come from?
+These first, stunning observations have left many questions open: are these bacteria "cooperative" or pathological?
+Does the quantity and composition of the brain microbiome change over time?
+Where do these bacteria come from?
 Questions that will perhaps be answered in connection with the recent discovery of an immune system in the brain.
-All these changes will lead to the explosion of what is today a still emerging scientific field: psychoneuroimmunology.
+All these changes will lead to the explosion of what is still an emerging scientific field today: psychoneuroimmunology.

-It has become as archaic as the 1300s beliefs believe that bacteria are just an enemy to fight.
-For some time we have known that we host entire cities, nations, planets in our bodies: endless populations of organisms that live with us, "work" with us and help us in many cases.
+It has become as archaic as the beliefs of the 1300s to believe that bacteria are just an enemy to be fought.
+We have long known that we host entire cities, nations, planets in our bodies: endless populations of organisms that live with us, "work" with us and help us in many cases.